 The Yamaha Adaptive Cruise Control system has a few other tricks up its sleeve.

-- The adaptive cruise control system’s radars feeds as an input not just to the throttle, but also to the unified brake system (UBS).
+- The adaptive cruise control system’s radars is an input not just to the throttle, but also to the unified brake system (UBS).
 When UBS is switched on, the Tracer 9 GT+ will automatically apply brakes to avoid collisions.
 Next-level safety!

 (See the other motorcycles with adaptive cruise control here.)